 Nearly half a decade later, what started out as meetups at track events evolved into what we know now as one of the top sporting goods company.

 The On-Court Greats: NBA Stars and their Nike Basketball Shoes

 It takes a lot of skill and heart to capture the attention of industry giant Nike.
 Currently, the sports company has four active players in their roster with massive contracts and signature shoe lines.
 Year after year, the company continues to release their shoes with their own unique stories and technologies to support the athletes’ play styles.

 As a kid born in Akron, Ohio, he has faced tremendous hype and pressure since his high school days, when he was featured in Sports Illustrated and was dubbed "The Chosen One".
 But he surely did not disappoint.
-He is now considered one of the Top 5 Greatest Players of All Time, along with Michael Jordan, Magic Johnson, Wilt Chamberlain, and Kareem Abdul-Jabbar (most fans even rate him as high as Top 2, right behind the GOAT, Michael Jordan).
+He is now considered one of the Top 5 Greatest Players of All Time, along with the legendary Michael Jordan, Magic Johnson, Wilt Chamberlain, and Kareem Abdul-Jabbar (most fans even rate him as high as Top 2, right behind the GOAT, Michael Jordan).

 He has dazzled casual fans, critics, and pundits alike with his raw power, athleticism, and court vision.
 He is simply "multi-faceted".
 He is elite in many aspects of the game.
 Whether it be scoring, passing, defending, or rebounding the ball; he can do it all.